KahWee - Web Development, AI Tools & Tech Trends

 Switching from Node to Bun - Part 1

-Native speed: Built on JavaScriptCore (WebKit's JS engine) instead of V8
+Native speed: Built on JavaScriptCore (WebKit's engine) instead of V8.

-Integrated tooling: Package manager, bundler, test runner, and more in one binary
+Integrated tooling: Package manager, bundler, test runner in one binary.

 File Operations: Before and After

-The most impactful changes involved replacing Node's file system operations with Bun's native File API.
-Here's a representative example:
+The biggest wins came from replacing Node's file system operations with Bun's native File API.

 Before (Node.js with fs-extra):